The difference between British and American mattresses?

 As anyone who’s spent time across the pond will know, there are plenty of language differences between English and American.
 Whether you’ve asked for some chips and received crisps instead of French fries, or you’ve seen a confusing sign for the ‘expressway’ whilst driving – for many of us, language barriers can often throw a spanner in the works.

 These linguistic differences can even pose challenges when it comes to something as simple as furnishing your home.
-For many Americans in England – and Brits in America- trying to find the right mattress size for their bed frame can be a tricky endeavour: whether it’s translating ‘single’ and ‘double’, or ‘twin’ and ‘full’.
+For many Americans in England – and Brits in America- trying to find the right mattress size for their bed frame can be a tricky undertaking: whether it’s translating ‘single’ and ‘double’, or ‘twin’ and ‘full’.
 So, what is the difference between a British mattress and an American mattress?
 The simple answer is ‘everything’.
 From size to terminology to the very structure of the bed base, English mattresses and beds can be very different to their American counterparts.

 British mattress sizes